The Charismatic Movement – And Why I Left

 The decision to write openly is driven by the fact that the teachings addressed here are public, repeated, and central to the life of the church.
 They shape how Christian faith, assurance, and spiritual maturity are understood.
 Silence would imply agreement, and conscience does not allow that.

 This letter is written from within the bounds of historic Christian orthodoxy and with full awareness that faithful evangelicals differ on the continuation and nature of certain spiritual gifts.
-It does not claim that all alternative interpretations fall outside orthodoxy.

 What follows is therefore not a neutral survey of evangelical positions.
 It is an explanation of why, in conscience, I could not longer remain under the teaching and practice described below.